Barclays bankers acquitted over fraud charges in Qatar deal

 The Serious Fraud Office alleged the lucrative terms given to Qatar, including an extra 322 million pounds in fees, were hidden from the market and other investors through bogus advisory service agreements.

-A fourth man, Christopher Lucas, had been found unfit to face trial due to illness.
+Speaking outside the court, Boath said he felt "very relieved" about the verdicts.

+“I was very surprised they brought the case,” he said.
+“Frankly it was a complete invention on the part of the SFO and they should really never have brought it."

-The acquittal of the three men is the latest setback for the Serious Fraud Office.
+The SFO is yet to disclose the cost of the investigation but the acquittal of the three men is the latest setback for the organization.
 It follows the acquittal of John Varley, Barclays' chief executive in 2008, in a previous trial last year after a judge ruled that the agency hadn't come up with enough evidence.

 The SFO defended bringing the case against the three men.